LinkedIn for Hiring has changed the world. It needs some thought, however. Let me give an example.

 LinkedIn for Hiring – What about Trust?

 The key question for them is getting a person they trust as they are an ocean away.
-That is our speciality.
+That is our specialty.

-Filtering candidates is one of two real high needs in getting the right people, It is so much more than getting a pool of people and filtering by resume data.
-If you give me 5 food service companies who want a logistics manager, the search for each will be remarkably custom.
-The possibility to get a very good match now exists in more than just location and college degree.
-We need to know you well and also know what is possible for you at what price in any context.
+Filtering candidates is one of two real high needs in getting the right people.
+It is so much more than getting a pool of people and filtering by resume data.
+If you give me 5 food service companies who want a logistics manager, the search for each will be remarkably custom for each company.
+The possibility to get a very good match now exists in more than just location and college degree and some experience.
+We need to know you well and also know what is possible for you at what price.

-The key to excellent recruiting is drawing in people who are not active in the market.
+Another key to excellent recruiting is drawing in people who are not active in the market.
 This is a high skill.
 The best workers are hard to draw in.
 You cannot often get these people by sending a LinkedIn message.
+Finally, you need to know them better as people who interview well are often the most dangerous to your company.

 LinkedIn is a huge asset to us.
-We work it every day and can fill all its gaps, so we do not want to say LinkedIn is not valuable.
+We work it every day and can fill all its gaps.
+SHI Group does not want to say LinkedIn is bad.
 We just think you need to have more than some resumes in a geography and then interview and hire.
 Hiring Talent is more important to your success than that.
+Better talent and definitely better character all need to be grasped.
+LinkedIn for hiring cannot get you there in China.
+Deep expertise can.